ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_controller_package.md

 After setting the parameters, launch the OpenMANIPULATOR-X controller to start [[ROS] Operation](/docs/en/platform/openmanipulator_x/ros_operation/#ros-operation).

-Please, open Terminal then run roscore along with following command.
+Please, open a terminal then run roscore along with a following command.

 ``` bash
 $ roscore